KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 #### Checkerboard Variants

-In the example below we create variants by declaring “checkerboard” node instances within a graph.
-We modify the inputs on each node to create a “red” and “green” variants.
+In the example below we create variants by declaring custom `checkerboard definition and using instances of this definition instances within a graph.

+The inputs on each node instance are specified to to create a “red” and “green” variants.

 <details>
 <summary>Variants</summary>